bitrate16/qingping/bluetooth.md

 #### Structure

-Response is make of chunks:
+Response is made of chunks:
 ```
 <size><type = 0x07><chunk>
 ```